hknd23/DeepLearningCausal/README.md

 The tutorial for `pattc_deepneural` for the PATT-C model using R neural net is available [here](/tutorial.md#deep-neural-patt-c).

-### Using the Package: Weighted Ensemble Learning Using Super Learner
+### Using the Package: Weighted Ensemble Learning Via Super Learner

-#### Ensemble Learning for Meta-Learners
+#### Weighted Ensemble Learning for Meta-Learners

-The function `metalearner_ensemble` in the package estimates the CATE from the following four meta-learner models using weighted ensemble learning: the S-learner, T-learner X-learner, and R-learner.
+The function `metalearner_ensemble` in our package enables weighted ensemble learning estimation of CATEs from the following four meta-learner models via the Super Learner approach: the S-learner, T-learner X-learner, and R-learner.
 To allow for easy replication, the example below shows via a tutorial the applicability of this function for a small number of observations (N) from our survey response dataset in Example 1 that incorporates a survey experiment.

 ``` r
 library(DeepLearningCausal)